junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He looks around.

-Cas is there, standing by the tree three steps away from him, in the dirty trench coat with hospital gown inside.
+Cas is there, standing by the tree three steps away from him, in the dirty trench coat with hospital gown inside, shoulders clutched.
 His peachy beard is as messy as he remembers.

 Dean reaches for him, tentatively, putting a hand on his shoulder.
 The touch is solid.